Are Landlords Supposed to Provide Fire Extinguishers? Tips for Landlords and Tenants

 • Emergency Exits: Ensuring all exit points are accessible and clearly marked.

-• Electrical Safety: Verifying that all electrical systems are up to code.
+• Electrical Safety: Ensuring all electrical systems comply with regulations.

 Landlords should consult local fire codes or liaise with fire departments to ensure full compliance.